You’ve successfully attracted people to attend your educational financial planning seminar, the next question is naturally, “What’s next?”

 As a business dedicated to helping advisors grow their practice, Covisum® does not simply provide seminar content and leave you to your own devices.
 Our Tax Clarity® software visually illustrates the value of a good tax-related retirement income decision and we give you an entire support team to help answer client and software questions.
 Covisum is here to help you along the entire journey, not just the seminar.

-Rather than asking seminar attendees to sign in, consider distributing evaluation cards that includes a space for questions and a note offering a free consultation.
-Following your seminar, you’ll already have a list of qualified leads to follow-up with.
+Rather than asking seminar attendees to sign in, consider distributing evaluation cards that include a space for questions and a note offering a free consultation.
+Following your financial planning seminar, you’ll already have a list of qualified leads to follow-up with.

 Follow-up through their preferred method of communication: phone, email, or otherwise.
 If you don't get in touch, commit to following up twice, and only twice, being conscientious about coming across as a trusted professional advisor and not a sales person.

 When you call, try to gracefully navigate the conversation through three phases:

 Answer their specific question.
 Open the conversation by answering their question from the evaluation card.

 Transition to a conversation about the impact of the Tax Cuts and Jobs Act on retirement income streams.